Build your Data Science Portfolio, Resume, GitHub & Kaggle Profiles

 Some aspirants pursue engineering and opt for data science; some others graduate in Arts and venture into Data Science.
 Similarly, some people have several years of industry experience in unrelated fields and want to transition to data science.

 You also find many people who do certifications in data science.
 However, few do 8 hours of data science courses and some 120 hours.
 This makes it quite challenging to calibrate a person's knowledge.
-In essence, owing to the exceptional demand for Data Science professionals in recent times, professionals from very diverse backgrounds have switched to Data Science.
+In essence, owing to the exceptional demand for Data Science professionals recently, professionals from very diverse backgrounds have switched to Data Science.

-No matter which background you come from, your portfolio will demonstrate your expertise, experience, accomplishments, and, most importantly, your skills.
+No matter your background, your portfolio will demonstrate your expertise, experience, accomplishments, and, most importantly, your skills.

 What should your Data Science Portfolio look like?